- 1

 | Fixes bugs and security vulnerabilities | Adds new features, changes internal format |

-| Update binary and restart | Requires pg_upgrade or pg_dump/restore |
+| Update binary and restart — no pg_upgrade needed | Requires pg_upgrade or pg_dump/restore |

-| Low risk, should be done immediately | Requires careful planning and testing |
+| Low risk — do it immediately | Requires careful planning and extensive testing |

-Summary — What You Need to Do Now
+Summary — What to Do Now

-- Check your PostgreSQL version — If you're running a buggy version (18.2, 17.8, 16.12, 15.16, 14.21), update immediately
+- Check your PostgreSQL version — if you're on a buggy version (18.2, 17.8, 16.12, 15.16, 14.21), update immediately

 - Update to the latest version in your branch (18.3, 17.9, 16.13, 15.17, 14.22)